Health Reform Without Side Effects: Making Markets Work for Individual Health Insurance (Hoover Institution Press Publication) - Hardcover

 Inhaltsangabe

-Mark V. Pauly offers a detailed look at the individual insurance market in the United States.
+In Health Reform without Side Effects, Mark V. Pauly offers a detailed look at the individual insurance market in the United States.
 He explains how it works, suggests approaches to improvement that build on what currently works well, and provides a realistic assessment of how much improvement we can demand and expect.
-He concludes that, although there are some serious deficiencies in today's individual insurance market, there are also some important advantages in this market that should be preserved.
+Pauly concludes that, although there are some serious deficiencies in today’s individual insurance market, the current criticisms are overly harsh, often based on anecdote and speculation rather than fact, and ignorant of some important positive advantages in this market that should be preserved.
+He suggests some approaches to change that take into account the current strengths of the individual market and that can yield much higher net benefits with much greater confidence.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.